fesua/telepix/README.md

 ## ⚙️ Setup
 1. Dataset configuration

-Before training, modify the dataset path in:
+Before training, modify the dataset path in: config/experiment/re10k.yaml

-config/experiment/re10k.yaml

-Update:
+Then update:
 dataset:
   roots: /path/to/your/dataset